broxus/octusbridge-contracts/README.md

 4. Post-Emergency Review: After resolving the emergency, a thorough review is conducted to analyze the response efficacy, improve protocols, and mitigate future risks.

+# Potential Funds Lock on Event Rejection in TVM to EVM Bridge

+Event rejection is essential for handling exceptional cases in the TVM to EVM bridge process, ensuring only valid transactions are processed.
+Users should double-check transaction details before burning tokens.
+Burning is irreversible, and errors can lead to permanent token loss.
+If an event is rejected, the current EverscaleEthereumBaseEvent contract does not re-mint burnt tokens.
+This means rejected events will result in permanent loss of funds.

 # EVM documentation